malikfm/mas-credit-scoring-simulation/README.md

 1. Ensure you have Python 3.7 or higher installed.
 2. Install the required libraries by running `pip install requirements.txt`.
 3. Run the application using Streamlit `python -m streamlit run main.py`.
 This will open a new browser window with the application.

+## Deployment
+This project is deployed as a web-based application in Streamlit Cloud.
+You can access it through this URL: https://mas-credit-scoring-simulation-malikfm-ace-2024.streamlit.app